FloranDev2/ItB-MechDivers/README.md

 ## Versions

+### v1.1.1
+Fixed the error that would randomly display a black screen stating that there is an issue with Stratagem targeting.

 ### v1.1.0
 Squad's name changed to Hell Breachers (was Mech Divers).
 This was proposed by Generic and won the poll!